-Okay, I made that up, so it needs some work.
+Okay, I made that whole scenario up, so it needs some work.
 But hopefully you noticed I introduced two main characters and their relation to each other.
 The problem, and the stakes.
 That’s all you want in your query.

 None of the subplots matter in the query.
 We don’t need to know that they are battling themselves.
 Actually, we EXPECT that at some point in the story, the protagonist is going to make a change, and will most likely have to battle herself in order to truly change.
 Tell us about the outside battle.
 In this case, it’s about Mary being kidnapped and imprisoned.
 If there is no external conflict, you might evaluate your work to see if you are missing any opportunities in your work where a conflict could be.

 The synopsis for a query is entirely different.
 In the synopsis, you are going to record each scene in the book, INCLUDING the ending.
 This is where the agent sees the whole story.
 They want to see rising action that increases the tension up to a climax and resolution.
 They want to see a brief explanation of the entire story.
 If you are a “planner” you are one step ahead here.
 Take the outline you used to write your story and put it into sentences.